umati/UA-for-Industrial-Joining-Technologies/OPC_UA_Servers/Release2/README.md

 **Change Log:**

+**2024-10-31:** Following changes.
+1. Added simulated data for GetJoiningProcessList method.
+2. Minor update while loading the NodeSet file where it takes the path relative the application.exe instead of ./
+3. Minor bugs and optimizations.

 **2024-10-25:** Following changes.
 1. The SequenceNumber is incremented ONLY for SINGLE Result of easier demonstration.
 The Batch/Job/Sync result will have the sequence number of the last tightening result.
 2. In SimulateBulkResults method, added an additional parameter to provide the time interval between each result.